 8. Competitors Making Moves

 Unfortunately, the number of page-one positions on Google is limited.
-If competitors start to increase their SEO efforts, they become a threat to dethrone you.
-SEO is a battle, and sometimes your competitors beat you.
-You never know when they’re going to start investing in SEO.
+If competitors increase their SEO efforts, they might eventually outrank you.
+You never know when other businesses in your niche will start investing in SEO, so the best strategy is an ongoing effort to build topical authority while monitoring keyword search performance.

 How to fix it: If you’re noticing competitors making a run for it around you, we can perform a competitive analysis on certain keywords we’re seeing fluctuation on to see how you ranking against your competitors and what aspects you need to focus on to regain dominance over them.